xynerorias/Seed-Shortage/README.md

 <h3>Vanilla Version</h3>

-Doesn't require anything besides SMAPI which if you are reading this, you already have.
+Is doesn't require additional mods like Json Assets or other crop mods.
+Just [SMAPI](smapi.io), Content Patcher to replace the seed maker recipe, some dialogues and other things of the sort, and Better Mixed Seeds to be able to aquire the seeds.<br/>

 It's basically the same thing as the JA version but without any modded crops support, and no mod synergy.
-The content pack only edits the vanilla dialogues, strings, mails etc...
+The content pack only edits the vanilla dialogues, strings, mails etc...<br/>
-The mod itself only touches the crops present in the vanilla game and therefore is much lighter.
+The mod itself only touches the crops present in the vanilla game and therefore is much lighter.<br/>

 This is meant for people who do not use any custom crops, and people who do not have a heavy mod list, who want to stay close to the vanilla game but still have the added challenge.
 It still requires Better Mixed Seeds to get the seeds.